OpenID provider / OAuth 2.0 server issuer URL aliases

 The issuer URL

-The issuer URL uniquely identifies a Connect2id server instance in the various tokens that it mints as OpenID provider / OAuth 2.0 authorisation server.
-The issuer URL is also a starting point for resolving metadata about the server, such as its endpoints and cryptographic capabilities.
+The issuer URL uniquely identifies the OpenID provider / OAuth 2.0 authorisation server in the tokens that it mints.
+The issuer URL is also a starting point to resolve metadata about the server, such as its endpoints and cryptographic capabilities.

 Example issuer URL configuration: